channelCS/Audio-Vision/Audio_Dcase_DNN_Baseline/Readme.md

 $ pip install requirements.txt
 ```
 ## Feature Extraction
-- Methods Used
-- Reason
+- Method Used: Normaized Mel Filter Bank range ~ [0,1]

 ## Training
 - Dataset
     - All files are available to download from [here](http://www.cs.tut.fi/sgn/arg/dcase2016/task-acoustic-scene-classification).
-Extract the contents
+Extract the contents according to the path mentioned in the ``` config ``` file
 - Development Mode
 - Evaluation Mode